factorhouse/kpow-local/README.md

 ### Run OPERATR locally against a Dockerized 3-node Apache Kafka® cluster.

 To connect OPERATR (or other streaming services) to Kafka running with docker-compose we need to ensure they are on the same network.
-OPERATR should run against any 3-node Kafka Cluster, this is one example setup:
+OPERATR will run against any Kafka Cluster with minimum 3 nodes.
+This is one example setup:

 ## Instructions